 - The right to talk to school and health officials about the child.

 - The right to consent to medical treatments for the child.

 There are two types of child conservatorships: sole managing conservatorship (SMC) and joint managing conservatorship (JMC).
 Under JMC, the court gives joint and separate parental duties to each parent.
 Under SMC, only one parent has these rights, along with the right to make decisions about the child’s education, residence, and health.

 Parents may also receive visitation rights unless it’s not in the best interests of the child.
 The court will create a visitation schedule on your behalf.
 In addition, the parent who the child does not live with will likely have to pay child support.

 Just about any adult can adopt a child in Texas, and it’s a relatively simple process.
 No state-mandated age minimums exist, but private agencies may set their own requirements.
 If you are married, your spouse must adopt with you.
 Same-sex couples and single parents can also adopt in Texas.

 Prospective parents must undergo a home study including background checks, interviews, home visits, and other processes.
 Birth parents must terminate their rights first, and anyone over 12 years old must consent to the adoption.

 Contact Us Today

 Haney Paschal & Romoser, P.C. can help you navigate your family law issue.
 We have decades of experience representing families through all types of proceedings.
-Contact us today to schedule a free personal injury consultation at our Huntsville offices.
+Contact us today to schedule a family law consultation at our Huntsville offices.